markvasin/reasoning-in-artificial-neural-networks/README.md

 # Reasoning in Artificial Neural Networks

-A research review about reasoning in Artificial Neural Networks. [[Link](https://github.com/markvasin/reasoning-in-artificial-neural-networks/blob/main/research_review.pdf)] The paper briefly reviews recent approaches in building artificial neural networks that can learn to reason, such as attention mechanism, memory augmented neural networks, neural-symbolic AI and graph neural networks.
+A research review about reasoning in Artificial Neural Networks [[Link](https://github.com/markvasin/reasoning-in-artificial-neural-networks/blob/main/research_review.pdf)].
+The paper briefly reviews recent approaches in building artificial neural networks that can learn to reason, such as attention mechanism, memory augmented neural networks, neural-symbolic AI and graph neural networks.
 This is written as part of project preparation prior to my [MSc dissertation](https://github.com/markvasin/MSc-Project).

 ## Abstract